 Hydrocephalus is commonly referred to as “water on the brain”.
 This is a congenital disorder caused by obstructive malformations in the brain.
 Excessive cerebrospinal fluid buildup can hinder physical and mental development as well as cause permanent brain damage.
-This condition is not compatible with life and requires surgical intervention in order to survive.
+This condition requires surgical intervention in order to survive.
 Effective treatment for this condition requires placing a shunt within the brain to disperse the cerebrospinal fluid to areas of the body where it will be absorbed.

 Normal Pressure Hydrocephalus Causes Dementia

 Normal pressure hydrocephalus (NPH) is a brain disorder that affects over 700,000 Americans.
 NPH is known to cause dementia in adults over age 60.
 Though NPH can cause dementia, it is one of the few conditions that can also be reversed.
 Symptoms of this condition include dementia, impaired bladder control, and problems walking.

 Trigeminal neuralgia is a chronic pain condition in which any mild stimulation of touching the face causes intense pain.
 This is caused by disorders affecting the trigeminal nerve, which controls sensations on the face.
 This condition is most often experienced by woman over 50 and can be managed by noninvasive injections and medications.

 Brain disorders can affect any of the five senses, the nervous system, cognitive function, motor function, and personality.